MyForking/AnimeXStream/README.md

 ## Description

-Anime X Stream parses website to fetch required info, It removes all the ads so you can have a Ads free experience.
-Also, you don't need to create a account to use Anime X Stream
+Anime X Stream parses website data and filter required info, thus It removes the ads for seamless experience.
+The app doesn't require account creation to use it.

 ### Features